-In 1964 a team of students at Dartmouth College developed the BASIC (Beginner’s All-Purpose Symbolic Instruction Code) language that about ten years later was developed further by Bill Gates and Paul Allen and became the first marketable product of Microsoft.
+In 1964, a team of students at Dartmouth College developed the BASIC (Beginner’s All-Purpose Symbolic Instruction Code) language that ten years later was developed further by Bill Gates and Paul Allen and became the first marketable product of Microsoft.
 While BASIC used very simple programming instructions and structures that made it very easy to learn and use, not many checks were carried out by the compiler on its data abstractions and operations.
-As years passed, several new programming languages were developed allowing a faster and more efficient production of software.
-In 1970 Niklaus Wirth developed PASCAL, a very well-structured programming language in honor of the French mathematician Blaise Pascal.
-In 1972 at Xerox Labs, Alan Key and his team implemented the Smalltalk language that introduced a set of programming concepts and mechanism that are used today in languages such as Python, Java, and Ruby.
-Smalltalk has been the first object-oriented language, that is, a language based on the concept of ‘objects’, which contain data (with their attributes) and code in the form of procedures (or methods).
+As the years passed, several new programming languages were developed that allowed faster and more efficient production of software.
+In 1970, Niklaus Wirth developed PASCAL, a very well-structured programming language in honor of the French mathematician Blaise Pascal.
+In 1972 at Xerox Labs, Alan Key and his team implemented the Smalltalk language that introduced a set of programming concepts and mechanisms that are used today in languages such as Python, Java, and Ruby.
+Smalltalk was the first object-oriented language, that is, a language based on the concept of “objects,” which contain data (with their attributes) and code in the form of procedures (or methods).
 A common feature of objects is that methods are associated to them and only methods can be used to read and modify the object’s data fields.
 This feature allows a more abstract way to implement software programs and verify their correctness.
-At the same year, Dennis Ritchie at the Bell Telephone Laboratories worked to a new programming language for coding application and system programs and developed the C language.
-After implementing a compiler, he used the language to implement the Unix operating system together with Ken Thompson.
+In the same year, Dennis Ritchie at Bell Telephone Laboratories worked on a new programming language for coding application and system programs and developed the C language.
+After implementing a compiler, together with Ken Thompson he used the language to implement the Unix operating system.
 The new language was called C simply because it was based on an earlier language called B. Some current leading languages like C++, C#, Java, JavaScript, Perl, PHP, and Python are in part derivatives of C.

-2.6 Source and executable code
+2.6 Source and Executable Code

-The collection of high-level programming languages is very long and cannot be completely listed here.
+The collection of high-level programming languages is extensive and cannot be completely listed here.
 However, some other modern languages are Ada, Objective-C, Perl, Haskell, Visual Basic, JavaScript, Python, PHP, Ruby, Scala, Swift, and Go.
-For a quick and simple comparison of low-level languages, like machine and assembly languages, with high-level languages, figure 2.2 shows the program code written in C language of the trivial “Hello world” program that has been introduced in figure 2.1.
-Differently from assembly statements that require a deep programming skill, the very few statements of this C program can be read by non-specialists.
-In particular, after the #include directive that is used to include in the program the input/output standard library – for allowing to print strings of text on the screen – and the main() statement that starts the operations, the C program uses only one statement (the printf function), whereas the machine and assembly programs in figure 2.1 use more than ten instructions to code this very trivial program.
+For a quick and simple comparison of low-level languages, such as machine and assembly languages, with high-level languages, Figure 2.2 shows the program code written in C language of the trivial “Hello world!” program that was introduced in Figure 2.1.
+In contrast to assembly statements that require deep programming skills, the very few statements of this C program can be read by non-specialists.
+In particular, after the #include directive that is used to include in the program the input/output standard library—for allowing the printing of strings of text on the screen—and the main() statement that starts the operations, the C program uses only one statement (the printf function), whereas the machine and assembly programs in Figure 2.1 use more than ten instructions to code this very trivial program.

-Figure 2.2 The C code of a program that prints the string “Hello, world!”.
-A C compiler is used to translate this program in machine instructions that will be executed by the language runtime.
+Figure 2.2 The C code of a program that prints the string “Hello world!”
+A C compiler is used to translate this program to machine instructions that will be executed by the language runtime.